Selling your practice?

 Should I sell to a Body Corporate?

-If you are thinking of selling direct to a Corporate then there are a few things to consider before you take the plunge.
+If you are thinking of putting your dental practice up for sale and selling direct to a Corporate then there are a few things to consider before you take the plunge.
 Beware - they will want you to deal with them direct and what initially might appear as a highly attractive offer may not be all it seems.

 Despite there being some big ‘household’ names in corporate dentistry there are a multitude of smaller corporates, often owned by dentists with 10, 20 or 30 plus practices.
 We deal with these groups, large and small, on a weekly basis.
 We know the type of practice they like to buy, what they will pay, what their valuation methods are, what terms are negotiable and which are not.